 One of the biggest drains on a manager’s energy can be explaining the same thing multiple times (often to the same person) and having employees come to them with almost every decision.
 There are three main reasons employees go to their manager and ask for help:

-- Have productive staff meetings: Regular meetings that include consistent training, examples of success stories (customer service, sales) and positive recognition.
+Hold regular meetings that include consistent training, examples of success stories (customer service, sales), and positive recognition for strong performers.
 Have a set agenda so a complaint session does not ensue.
-If there are problems, brainstorm on what can be done to solve the issue.
+If there are problems, brainstorm on how to solve the issue.
 Engage employees to be part of the meeting agenda.
-An example would be a team member that is especially good at making customers happy in spite of a service problem to share how they handle those calls.
-Another idea would be to have employees read a book or a chapter of a book and share a few takeaways as a way to start the meeting on a positive note.
+For example, ask a team member who is especially good at making customers happy despite a service problem to share how they handle those calls.
+Or have employees read a relevant new business book or chapter and share a few takeaways to start the meeting on a positive note.

-- Have 1–on–1 meetings: At least monthly, have a scheduled time to meet with your direct reports.
+At least once a month, have a scheduled time to meet individually with your direct reports.
 Give them your full attention and review what help they need and give them encouragement and feedback.

 Putting some of these processes in place will reduce your frustration and encourage employees to use and develop their problem-solving skills.

 Stay on top of industry trends and insights.